Blandfordia: Description

 Plants in the genus Blandfordia are tufted, perennial herbaceous monocots with fleshy, fibrous or tuber-like roots from a corm.
-The leaves are narrow linear, usually crowded in two ranks from the base of the flowering stem.
+The leaves are narrow and linear, usually crowded in two ranks from the base of the flowering stem.
 Up to twenty flowers are arranged near the top of the flowering stem that has small, leaf-like bracts.
 The flowers are usually red with yellow lobes.
 The sepals and petals are fused to form a tube-shaped, cylindrical or bell-shaped flower with six lobes about one-fifth the length of the tube.
 There are six stamens fused to the inside wall of the flower tube and the style is linear.
 Flowering occurs in spring or summer and is followed by the fruit which is a capsule, tapered at both ends and containing a large number of hairy brown seeds.

 Taxonomy and naming

 The genus Blandfordia was first formally described in 1804 by James Edward Smith from dried specimens sent from Sydney by the colonial surgeon, John White.
 Smith published the description in Exotic Botany.
 The name Blandfordia honours George Spencer-Churchill, 5th Duke of Marlborough, the Marquis of Blandford.
 The type species is Blandfordia nobilis as it was the first described by Smith.

-Blandfordia placed in the family Blandfordiaceae of the order Asparagales of the monocots.
+Blandfordia is placed in the family Blandfordiaceae of the order Asparagales of the monocots.
 It is the sole genus in the family Blandfordiaceae.
 Such a family has only recently been recognized by taxonomists.
 The APG IV system of 2016 (unchanged from the 1998, 2003 and 2009 versions) recognizes this family.
 Previously various families were suggested.

-Four species of are accepted by the World Checklist of Selected Plant Families:
+Four species are accepted by the Australian Plant Census: